 Miles completed a Living Smart Course in 2014 and joined the Board in October 2014.
 Miles recently established Environmental Agriculture Water Consulting, a Perth-based consultancy practice, focusing on development and assessment of business’s environment and water management practices.
 He has over 25 years’ experience in the agricultural and water sectors, working across business, government and not-for profit sectors, and has bachelor degrees in Botany, Agricultural Science and Environmental Impact Assessment and a PhD in Plant Physiology.
 Miles has participated on a number of Boards / Management Committees spanning sustainable and bicycle transport, triathlon and hydrology research, several of which have included executive roles.
 Away from work, his interests focus on sustainable living, active lifestyle, nature, his two children and partner.

-Michele Howard [FACILITATORS’ REPRESENTATIVE]
+Natalie Scott [FACILITATORS’ REPRESENTATIVE]

 Michele completed a Living Smart course in November 2013 and Facilitator training in December 2013, she joined the Board in October 2014 and is a passionate advocate for the Living Smart program.
 For the past 15 years she has been on a journey of changing her behaviour in her home and daily life, making substantial changes to the way she lives her life in terms of consumption, electricity, water and waste, as well as growing her own fruit and vegetables.

 Professionally Michele has over 30 years experience in the private and public sectors, with diverse experience in change management, strategic workforce planning, public sector governance, public sector boards and committees, policy, recruitment, knowledge delivery platforms and corporate services.
 She specialises in implementing business and workforce planning strategies and governance in both the public and private sectors.

 Dr. Stephanie Jennings